rayhaanq/win-go-zipper/README.md

 `win-go-zipper.exe -o myservice.zip bin`

 To use with the serverless framework edit your serverless.yml and add the generated zip file to the packages artifact.
 Read more here https://serverless.com/framework/docs/providers/aws/guide/packaging/

+You can also create a bat file which builds all your binaries and then executes the zipper